szymach/c-pchart/README.md

 ======

 Your best source to understanding how to use the library is still the [official wiki](http://wiki.pchart.net/).
-However, I have ported at least one example for each chart into markdown files, so you can compare each version and figure out how to use the current implementation.
+However, I have ported at least one example for each chart into Markdown files, so you can compare each version and figure out how to use the current implementation.

 Charts created through Image class